ErazerBrecht/CodeGenie/Codegenie_NodeJS/README.md

 ##Bulding and using this project
-Like every NodeJS project we supply a packages.json file the install the correct dependencies you need. (npm install) If Moongose doesn't work on your computer take a look at: https://github.com/AP-Elektronica-ICT/project-cloud-applications-codegenie_arnematthewbrecht/issues/2
+Like every NodeJS project we supply a packages.json file the install the correct dependencies you need. (npm install) If Mongoose doesn't work on your computer take a look at: https://github.com/AP-Elektronica-ICT/project-cloud-applications-codegenie_arnematthewbrecht/issues/2

 To connect to our database you will need the connectioninfo.config file (don't hesitate to ask it).